CHURCH OF THE BRETHREN NETWORK Continuing the work of Jesus : Peacefully ~ Simply ~ Together UNOFFICIAL WEBSITE OF THE CHURCH OF THE BRETHREN |

 As previously mentioned, there is one very small remnant group still existing in western Pennsylvania near Salemville in Bedford County.
 However, there are very remarkable differences between the Salemville group and the original community at Ephrata, noticeably the absence of cloistered dwellings, communal farms and industry, strict ascetic principles, restrictive dress, and the practice of celibacy.
 In fact, their emphasis on Sabbatarianism is one of the few remaining distinctions from the Brethren.
 Our conclusion is simply that these buildings are empty because they were founded largley upon a personality - not a principle.

-Letter In 1814, the scant few remaining dwellers of Ephrata Cloister incorporated themselves as the Seventh Day German Baptist Church, a title which survived until 1934.
-With its future in limbo during the late 1920's, these few members recognized the end of their communal experiment but strongly disagreed on how to best dispose of the grounds, buildings, and artifacts which held considerable monetary and historical value.
+n 1814, the scant few remaining dwellers of Ephrata Cloister incorporated themselves as the Seventh Day German Baptist Church, a title which survived until 1934.
+With its future in limbo during the late 1920s, these few members recognized the end of their communal experiment but strongly disagreed on how to best dispose of the grounds, buildings, and artifacts which held considerable monetary and historical value.
 The arguments escalated into legal action against each other to such a crescendo that the courts revoked the incorporation of their charter and placed the property under receivership.
 The Pennsylvania Historical and Museum Commission assumed ownership of the grounds and buildings in 1941, with a program of research, interpretation, and careful restoration.
 There are a few noticeable innovations that have been added to perhaps better explain former living conditions.
-The print shop has been moved (or better recreated) into its own structure, whereas it was most probably located in the Brother's House.
+The print shop has been moved (or better recreated) into its own structure, whereas it was most probably located in the Brother’s House.
 These modest recreations and rearrangements, along with periodic archeological digs, help visitors enjoy a convincing atmosphere and more deeply appreciate the energy of the Cloister legacy.
 There is a well organized visitors center, museum, and gift shop, offering numerous educational materials, tourist information, and historical literature.
 Also included is the original cemetery which yields lots of valuable information for genealogists, especially those interested in making connections with the German Baptist Brethren.
 Visitors can enjoy both a self-guided tour on the mostly unrestricted grounds or a group tour (recommended) with an interpretative guide in period dress.
 Phone the Service Desk about hours of operation, admission fees, reservations for large groups, or special needs.
 The staff is very friendly and more than willing to answer questions that would expand your understanding of that period of history and generally make your visit more enjoyable.
 The museum, bookstore, and gift shop are must visits.

 Photo Credits: